SWE-IF: Aligning Code Evaluation with Human Preference: Experiments

-\textbf{Adding non-functional instructions leads to functional regression.} Table~\ref{tab:main_func} reports regression rates on BigVibeBench for real-world programming and LiveVibeBench for algorithmic problems.
+\textbf{Adding non-functional instructions leads to functional regression.} Table~\ref{tab:main_func} reports regression rates on Big-SWE-IF for real-world programming and Live-SWE-IF for algorithmic problems.
 Handling multiple non-functional instructions is routine in practice, yet it still causes notable functional loss even for state-of-the-art models.
-On BigVibeBench, under multi-turn editing with five instructions, every model shows a regression above 5\% except Gemini 2.5 Flash and Claude 4 Opus.
-The effect is amplified on LiveVibeBench: regressions above 5\% occur frequently for all models except Gemini 2.5 Pro, with the impact particularly pronounced for o4 mini and Kimi K2, which exceed 10\% in more than half of the test configurations.
+On Big-SWE-IF, under multi-turn editing with five instructions, every model shows a regression above 5\% except Gemini 2.5 Flash and Claude 4 Opus.
+The effect is amplified on Live-SWE-IF: regressions above 5\% occur frequently for all models except Gemini 2.5 Pro, with the impact particularly pronounced for o4 mini and Kimi K2, which exceed 10\% in more than half of the test configurations.

 \textbf{Single-turn generation better preserves functionality than multi-turn editing.} As illustrated in Figure~\ref{fig:main_func}, regression increases monotonically with the number of instructions.
-On BigVibeBench, average regression for single-turn climbs from 2.48\% with one instruction to 5.76\% with five, while multi-turn rises from 3.18\% to 9.31\% over the same range.
-On LiveVibeBench, the gap is smaller: with two instructions, the two interaction modes are comparable, but as constraints increase, the single-turn setting gradually opens a clearer lead.
+On Big-SWE-IF, average regression for single-turn climbs from 2.48\% with one instruction to 5.76\% with five, while multi-turn rises from 3.18\% to 9.31\% over the same range.
+On Live-SWE-IF, the gap is smaller: with two instructions, the two interaction modes are comparable, but as constraints increase, the single-turn setting gradually opens a clearer lead.
 Overall, single-turn generation more reliably preserves functionality, and its advantage grows with the number of instructions.